DavidHam97/Undergraduate/HurricaneResearch/README.md

 2) Helper Function Folder: In the Helper Function will be much longer scripts containing the code for each part that was mentioned in the main script.

-Because this research relied on outside datasets and other computationally expensive api's I have also attached a raw_data folder for our results to be reproducible
+Because this research relied on outside datasets and other computationally expensive API's I have also attached a raw_data folder for our results to be reproducible.
 This is located in a folder called "rawdata"